waveform-computing/oxitopped/docs/install.rst

 Development
 ===========

-If you wish to develop oxitopdump, you can install the pre-requisites, construct a virtualenv sandbox, and check out the source code from GitHub with the following command lines::
+If you wish to develop oxitopped, you can install the pre-requisites, construct a virtualenv sandbox, and check out the source code from GitHub with the following command lines::